It is the exporter's responsibility to ensure that the animal meets the importing country requirements.

-For import purposes, the expression "pet bird" means a personally owned and cared for bird, and applies only to species commonly known as "caged" birds such as psittacines, love birds, song birds, toucans, canaries, finches, cardinals, etc. The expression does not apply to pigeons, doves, species of wild or domesticated fowl, or game birds.
+For import purposes, the expression "pet bird" means a personally owned and cared for bird, and applies only to species commonly known as "caged" birds such as psittacines (birds in the parrot family), songbirds, toucans, canaries, finches and cardinals.
+The expression does not apply to pigeons, doves, species of wild or domesticated fowl, or game birds.
+There is a separate

 Micor entry for Pigeons to Canada.

 If you are importing live birds from Australia into Canada, you should check the specific